n0land0/sniff/README.md

 ## Wins

-- Moving beyond MVP into extensions - e.g. implementing Google Maps API, writing 3 tables, adding DELETE functionality
+- Moving beyond MVP into extensions - e.g. implementing Google Maps API, creating 3 Postgres tables, adding DELETE functionality
 - Building our first complete backend with Knex and PostgresQL
+- Using Context API for the first time in a section of the project

 ## Challenges

+- This project was scoped for a larger group, but one of our members came down with COVID at the beginning and had to drop out - trying to make up for that with 2 people proved challenging
 - Self-teaching Knex and PostgresQL in a day while building our first table-style database
 - Resources for using Knex were very hard to come by so it was hard to find anyone to reach out to - we were mostly on our own with the documentation
-- Troubleshooting some obscure Heroku-specific bugs related to SSL permissinos
+- Troubleshooting some obscure Heroku-specific bugs related to SSL permissions

 ## Install/ Set Up Instructions